ghchinoy/forgerock-docker/README.md

 # ForgeRock OpenDJ

 This repository contains Dockerfile and resources to build a Docker image with ForgeRock version OpenDJ-2.7.0-20150306 ([nightly](https://forgerock.org/downloads/opendj-builds/), as of this commit) with [Example.ldif](opendj.forgerock.org/Example.ldif) containing users.
+Please see `opendj-install.properties` for default cn and password (see below, Build Notes, for other info).

 ## Usage